 - The OPM is one of the most common equity allocation methods used to value the common stock of a private company with a complex equity capital structure where several classes of preferred stock are outstanding.
 The OPM is detailed extensively in the AICPA Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.

-- A digital option is coined as such because it is either applicable or not, and if applicable is linked to a fixed equity value that exceeds a specific threshold.
-The fixed equity value is manipulated in the context of option math that adjusts for the cumulative probability of exceeding the threshold N(d2) and present value using a risk-free rate.
+- A digital option is coined as such because it is either applicable or not and, if applicable, is linked to a fixed equity value that exceeds a specific threshold.
+The fixed equity value is manipulated in option math, which adjusts for the cumulative probability of exceeding the threshold N(d2) and present value using a risk-free rate.

-- Disaggregate refers to the process of starting with the total equity value and working down through all outstanding classes of equity, to imply a value for each where the sum of the parts equals the whole.
+- Disaggregate refers to starting with the total equity value and working down through all outstanding classes of equity to imply a value for each where the sum of the parts equals the whole.